solrac97gr/libft/README.md

 ### Character Conversion Functions
 - `ft_toupper` - Convert a lowercase letter to uppercase
+- `ft_tolower` - Convert an uppercase letter to lowercase

 ### String Manipulation Functions
 - `ft_strlen` - Calculate the length of a string